-Back in October 2015, Google announced that a new system, named RankBrain, will become an integral part of their search engine.
+Back in October 2015, Google announced their latest algorithms.
+It was named RankBrain and became an integral part of the biggest search engine.
 The story was first presented in a Bloomberg article.

 So far, Google has provided us with very limited information regarding RankBrain.
 Due to this fact, we have been left with a lot of room for speculation.

 Here are some facts and presumptions when it comes to this revolutionary system.

 What is RankBrain?

 This is a machine learning system that should provide users more relevant results to their queries.
 RankBrain is an automated system.
 It is able to learn by itself without any human interference.

 Furthermore, a great thing about it is that it can learn from its mistakes and continuously improve its results.

 Have in mind that this wasn’t Google’s first project involving machine learning.
 Google news is based on the same concept.
 By noticing patterns and relationships, it is able to conclude that different stories are on the same topic.

 RankBrain can help us with numerous things such as ambiguous queries, phrases with numerous meanings and slang.
 In short, with everything that Google previously had issues with.